Skip to main content

 Step 4: Adjust for Moisture Content

 Green wood can be 30–50% heavier than seasoned timber.
-Adjust calculations to reflect actual moisture content.
+If your wood feels cool or damp to the touch, it's a good idea to adjust your calculations to reflect that actual moisture content.

 Step 5: Joinery & Finishing

-Heavier timber requires reinforced joinery methods like dovetail, mortise and tenon, or screws with washers.
-Finishing can add minor weight but protects wood from moisture and warping.
+Heavier timber generally benefits from more robust joinery methods like dovetail, mortise and tenon, or heavy-duty screws.
+Finishing can add a tiny bit of weight, but the protection it offers from moisture and movement is usually well worth it.

 5 Hidden Issues if Ignored